|Mechanism||Intelligent Tracking Prevention 2.3|

 |User controls||ITP doesn’t let users control how it works.
 Users can simply toggle ITP off by unchecking “Prevent cross-site tracking” in Safari’s Security preferences.|

-Safari classifies domains capable of cross-site tracking using an algorithm that runs on-device.
+Other than the above, Safari classifies domains capable of cross-site tracking using an algorithm that runs on-device.
 Thus each Safari user has a potentially different list of domains that are blocked from having access to browser storage.

 The algorithm is superficially described in this blog post:

 A machine learning model is used to classify which top privately-controlled domains have the ability to track the user cross-site, based on the collected statistics.
 Out of the various statistics collected, three vectors turned out to have strong signal for classification based on current tracking practices: subresource under number of unique domains, sub frame under number of unique domains, and number of unique domains redirected to.
 All data collection and classification happens on-device.

 If a domain is classified by Safari as having cross-site tracking capabilities, it will have several restrictions placed upon it, listed below.

 www.iframe-domain.com.
 This is the first time the user’s browser has loaded content from this domain in a frame.
 ITP does not yet react to this, as it’s a single occurrence.
 Later, the user visits multiple different websites, all loading data from the same domain into an iframe.
 At this point, ITP classifies the domain as having cross-site capabilities, and the restrictions listed on this page will be put into effect.

 To monitor the list of domains classified by your Safari instance, or to test ITP in action, you can utilize the ITP Debug Mode, with instructions for use found behind this link.

 Safari blocks all access to cookies in third-party context.

 Safari introduced the Storage Access API in February 2018.
 With the Storage Access API, a website can ask the user’s permission to access storage in an embedded cross-site resource which would otherwise have its cookie access restricted.